-When I think of piroshki, I don't automatically think of baked blueberry piroshki, but instead think of the savoury fried pirozhki dishes with lots of meat or potato, like my savoury Baked Beef Piroshki recipe or Cabbage Piroshki.
-But that's not the only variety piroshki out there.
-Check out the other varieties on my site.
+When I think of piroshki, I don't automatically think of baked blueberry piroshki, but instead think of the savoury fried pirozhki dishes with lots of meat or potato.
+Check out my favorite piroshki.

 How to Make Sweet Piroshki